Boosting

 the positive class in the test set.
 This can be done as follows:

-Once the classifier ada
+Once the classifier ada is trained, call the

-method by passing X_test
+.predict_proba() method by passing X_test as a

 parameter and extract these probabilities by slicing all the values in